TiManGames/AmnesiaTheDarkDescent/README.md

 ## Building & Playing (Linux)

-There are a few extra steps required to be able to successfully build everything on Linux compared to Windows.
+There are a few extra steps required to be able to successfully build everything on Linux.

 ### Building the Engine, Game & Editors

 1. Ensure you have `make` and `cmake` installed.
 2. Clone the project and enter the folder
-3. Extract `./HPL2/dependencies.zip` to the same folder it's in
+3. Extract `./HPL2/dependencies.zip` to the same folder it's in. **DO NOT** overwrite anything.
 4. Run the script file at `./HPL2/dependencies/lib/linux/lib64/fix_symlinks.sh` to fix broken symlinks from the .zip file
 5. Open a terminal in `./amnesia/src` and run `cmake .`
-6. With a terminal in `./amnesia/src` do `make` (or use `make -jX` where X is the number of jobs you want to run to speed things up, based on your CPU threads)
+6. With a terminal in `./amnesia/src` do `make` (or use `make -jX` where X is the number of jobs you want to run to speed things up, based on your CPU threads; e.g. `make -j4`).
 7. The build should compile and the resulting binaries will be found in `./amnesia/src/output`.
 You can put some editor and game files there for faster testing.

-### Playing the Game

 To run the compiled binary, copy it to your Amnesia installation folder.
 For example copy the `Amnesia.bin.x86_64` to your game folder.
 Run it, and the game should start directly.

+### Crosscompiling for Windows

+You will need to delete `CMakeCache.txt` and run `cmake --toolchain XCompileToWindows.toolchain .`.
+Then use `make` as usual.

 ## Troubleshooting
 * **"When I compile `Lux`, I get an error message "fatal error RC1015: cannot open include file 'afxres.h'".**"